Samiqkhan/Sign-language-Alphabet-Detection/README.md

 The application captures video frames using OpenCV.
 Each frame is processed and fed into a pre-trained Convolutional Neural Network (CNN), which predicts the corresponding ASL letter.
 The model was trained using transfer learning, which significantly reduced the training time while maintaining high accuracy.

----

-## Acknowledgements

-This project was developed by building upon the foundational code from the [original repository by loicmarie](https://github.com/loicmarie/sign-language-alphabet-recognizer).